MEERAN2314/pynta/docs/user_guide.md

 - Check out the [API Reference](api_reference.md) for detailed documentation
 - Explore [Examples](../examples/) for more use cases
-- Read about [Contributing](../CONTRIBUTING.md) to help improve Pynta
+- Read about [Contributing](../CONTRIBUTING.md) to help improve Unifyt